kieranjmartin/viewenhance/README.md

 ## Contact

-If you have any suggestions/ find any bugs, please do raise an issue, or contact me directly at kieran.martin@roche.com
+If you have any suggestions/ find any bugs, please do raise an issue.